Dragon Quest VI: Maboroshi no Daichi

 |Release Date||31 Oct 2001|

-A pretty good story, but not quite as good as DQ5’s.
-The game begins in a rather strange fashion.
-With you, and your fellow party members being massacred by Uglypeople.com Spokesmodel, and all around not-nice guy, Mudo.
+The game begins in a rather strange fashion, with you and your fellow party members being massacred by Mudo.
 As you can probably guess, this is not a good thing.
-But just when you think the games over before it even begins, you wake up!
+But just when you think the game’s over before it even begins, you wake up!
 The whole ordeal was just a dream.
 But still, it leaves you with many questions.
 Who were those other people who were fighting with you?
 And more importantly… who was that big tough-guy who kicked the crap out of your dreaming arse?!
 So you set out on a quest to find answers to those questions, and many more.
 Overall, it’s an interesting and engrossing storyline.
-Of course, since it’s a Dragon Quest…don’t expect much in the way of character development.
-But the main over-arching story will keep you guessing what will happen next.Very good, but still room for improvement in some places.

-The first Dragon Quest that put effort into trying impress us visually.
-Not only are the overall graphics of a much higher quality than DQ5’s, but the game takes a chapter out of Sega’s Phantasy Star series by implementing monster animations!
-Something every Dragon Quest game since, original or remix has had.
+The first Dragon Quest that put effort into trying to impress visually.
+Not only are the overall graphics of a much higher quality than DQV’s, but the game takes a chapter out of Sega’s Phantasy Star series by implementing monster animations!
+Something almost every Dragon Quest game since, original or remix, has had.
 Overall, this is a pretty game.

-As usual, Sugiyama never fails to impress.
+And as usual, composer Koichi Sugiyama never fails to impress.
 In fact, this may be one of his best works ever.
 A great emotional, and moodsetting soundtrack.
 You gotta hear the Orchestrated Soundtrack CD as well.
 Not a bad song in this game!

 You may have seen NoPrgress mentioned on DeJap and stuff, but don’t be fooled!
 This patch right here is entirely his own work.
 And it looks sweeeeeet!
 You can play the game from beginning to end; the untranslated 10% is just random strings here and there that have no real bearing on the game.
 There are some fatal bugs in the game (most notably, backing out of the Info-All option sometimes crashes the game), so if you plan to use this translation (and you should, since it’s currently the furthest along), be sure to keep a batch of savestates at the ready.